Overview

 Riegel's formula predicts finish time at a new distance from a known result at a different distance:

-The exponent 1.06 (rather than exactly 1.0) reflects that pace naturally slows as distance increases โ you can't sustain your 5K pace for a marathon, so the formula scales time up slightly faster than distance alone would suggest.
-This makes it useful for setting a realistic goal time at an upcoming race distance based on a recent result at a different distance.
+The exponent 1.06, rather than exactly 1.0, accounts for the fact that pace naturally slows as distance increases.
+You can't sustain your 5K pace for a marathon, so the formula scales time up slightly faster than distance alone would suggest.
+That makes it useful for setting a realistic goal time at an upcoming race distance based on a recent result at a different distance.

 The Race Time Predictor Calculator takes your known time and distance, plus a target distance, and returns the predicted finish time instantly.